Château de Roquetaillade: Today

 Never sold, the castle has been occupied by the same family for over 1,000 years.
 It has been open to the public since 1956 and is the most visited in the Bordeaux region.
 Open all year round, visits in English with the owners are also possible.
-Activities at the castle include the famous production of white Graves wines, "Chateau Fort de Roquetaillade", and Bazadais cattle breeding.
+Activities at the castle include the famous production of white Graves wines, "Château Fort de Roquetaillade", and Bazadais cattle breeding.

 The castle has been used as a location in several films, including Fantômas contre Scotland Yard and Le Pacte des loups (Brotherhood of the Wolf).